-5 Valuable Skills You Can Teach Your Dog During Play
+5 Skills You Can Teach Your Dog Through Play

 There’s no denying the fact that play is an important part of our dogs day.
 It helps keep them fit, it relieves stress, and it strengthens their bond with us.

-Here’s 5 valuable skills you can teach your dog during play.
+But play is also a great way for them to learn new skills such as better manners.
+Here’s 5 valuable skills you can teach your dog through play.